pflanze/functional-perl/docs/howto.md

-values, and hence those values are not explicitely (individually) passed to a function/method; in Perl accessing those 'environments' is explicit ("$self->"), which *might* help, but them never changing after creation will help too.
+values, and hence those values are not explicitely (individually) passed to a function/method; in Perl accessing those 'environments' is explicit ("$self->"), which *might* help, but them never changing after creation (pure classes) will help too.
 It will still be a wise idea to keep the number of object fields small, and not bundle up things that don't belong together, as both understanding and refactoring will suffer.

 ## Pure functions versus I/O and other side-effects

 (This section isn't specific to Perl, other than to describe the limited safety checking.
-Also, if this is over your head right now, skip this section and come back to it later; or come and ask us your way through it, that may also help improve the text here.)
+Also, if this is over your head right now, skip this section and come back to it later; or come and ask me/us your way through it, that may also help improve the text here.)

 Other than program arguments and exit code, the only way for a process